The-OpenROAD-Project/OpenROAD/src/dpl/README.md

-# OpenDP
+# Detailed Placement

-OpenDP: Open-Source Detailed Placement Engine
+In OpenROAD, detailed placement is performed using OpenDP, or Open-Source Detailed Placement Engine.

 Features: